 Child Therapy in Seattle

-Our trauma informed therapists use a combination of CBT, Play Therapy, Exposure Therapy, DBT, Art Therapy, and Family Therapy interventions to create an effective treatment plan for your child and family.
-More importantly, counseling for children at Anchor Light feels safe and fun, and kids want to come back.
+Our experienced therapists use a combination of CBT, Play Therapy, Exposure Therapy, DBT, Art Therapy, and Family Therapy to create an effective treatment plan for your child and family.
+More importantly, counseling at Anchor Light feels safe and fun, and kids want to come back.

 - Play Therapy